American States Water: Background

 As of February 2014, the company has a market capitalization of $1.12 billion and an enterprise value of 1.42 billion.
 It operates its business through three segments including water, electric and contracted service.

 The company is the parent company of Golden State Water Company (GSWC) and American States Utility Services, Inc. (ASUS) as well as its subsidiaries.
 GSWC serves more than 45,000 customers in California.
 ASUS is a contractor for the U.S. government.

 On January 17, 2013, one of the company's subsidiaries, ASUS, implemented Deltek Contract Lifecycle Management (CLM), which deals with contract data, as a contract management system to help grow the business and maintain government compliance.
 In June 2013, GSWC entered into an agreement to purchase all of the operating assets of Rural Water Company, which used to serve approximately 1,000 customers in the county of San Luis Obispo, California, In the winter of 2014, the company continued to provide water service to the customer despite the California drought.

+Bear Valley Electric

+The Bear Valley Electric Service Inc. (BVES), a subsidiary of American States Water, is the utility that provides electricity to the Big Bear valley in the San Bernardino Mountains, California, United States.
+It was established in the Big Bear Valley in 1929.